 - Washed, peel and cut the potatoes in half or quarters.
 Add the potatoes to salted water and cook for about 20 minutes until tender.
 Pour off water and set aside.2 lbs Russet potatoes

 - Add the olive oil, and the apple compote, and season with a pinch of sea salt, and freshly ground nutmeg.
 Mash the potatoes using a wire masher.
 You want to see potato and apple pieces in the mash.
 If you prefer smooth mashed potatoes feel free to whip the potatoes in a blender.
 Just make sure that you don't overwhip your potatoes into a gooey mess.
-Should the potatoes need more creaminess, you can add 2 to 3 tbsp of apple juice.1/4 cup extra virgin olive oil, 1 pinch nutmeg, 1 pinch sea salt
+Should the potatoes need more creaminess, you can add 2 to 3 tbsp of apple juice.1/4 cup extra virgin olive oil, 1 pinch nutmeg, 1 pinch sea salt, fine ground

 Fry the Onions